kevinconway/pycc/docs/usage.rst

 Once you are comfortable with the way PyCC alters your code you can start running the `pycc-compile` command:

-    usage: pycc-compile [-h] [--constants] [--destination DESTINATION] source
+    usage: pycc-compile [-h] --source SOURCE [--destination DESTINATION] [--constants]

     PyCC Compiler

-    positional arguments:
-      source                Path to the python source code.
-May be file or directory.

     optional arguments:
-      -h, --help            show this help message and exit --constants           Replace constant expressions with inline literals.
+      -h, --help            show this help message and exit --source SOURCE       Path to load the Python source from.
       --destination DESTINATION
-                            Path to place compiled binaries in.
+                            Path to place the optimized result or "stdout".
+      --constants           Inline constant values.

 The compiler can be run on either individual Python modules or it can be pointed at a Python package.
 By default the script will drop the '.pyc' files